 Whether you fish for catfish, bass, walleye or something else, anglers of all skill levels will find the waters in Trumbull County challenging.

 Reel in the big one on a number of waterways where the catches are plentiful.
-Use our special Angler Packet to find maps, fishing regulations and more.
+Use our special Fishing & Hunting Guide to find maps and more.

 The Grand River